AbdulrahmanKanaan/birdhouse-manufacturer-backend/README.md

 - BIRD
 - Admin

-in the `Core` module we will have the shared logic between `Admin` and `BIRD` and export it to the other two modules while consuming the `domain` & `infrastructure` layers, and we will handle the differences in the other two modules while consuming exported things from `Core`
+in the `Core` module we will have the shared logic between `Admin` and `BIRD` and export it to the other two modules while consuming the `domain` layer, and we will handle the differences in the other two modules while consuming exported things from `Core`

 in those module we'll find **controllers**, **cronjobs** and other services that triggers our business logic alongside with our **services** that provides our business logic

-#### Infrastructure
+### Infrastructure

 > represented by `repositories` & `logger` modules

-the purpose of this layer is to provide the implementation of the external services and repositories defined by the domain layer
+the purpose of this layer is to provide the implementation of the external services and repositories defined by the domain layer, then inject this implementation into the inner layers

-##### Repository Pattern
+#### Repository Pattern

 **Why repository pattern?**